 Compare the pros and cons of a CVT vs. automatic type of transmission and make the better choice for your needs.

-When you're driving a car with a manual transmission, such as a sports car or vintage vehicle, you use the stick shift on the car's console to maneuver between transmission gears, while simultaneously using your left foot to depress the clutch pedal.
-Gears are numbered from one to seven, plus a single reverse gear.
-As the engine's revolutions per minute (RPM) increase or decrease, you shift to the next higher gear or lower gear.
-This movement causes the car to accelerate or decelerate.
+When you're driving a car with a manual transmission, such as a sports car or vintage vehicle, you use the stick shift on the car's console or steering column to maneuver between transmission gears, while simultaneously using your left foot to depress the clutch pedal.
+Gears are numbered from one to as many as seven, plus a single reverse gear.
+As the engine's revolutions per minute (RPM) increase or decrease, you shift to the next highest gear or next lowest gear.
+This continues to match an appropriate engine speed with the vehicle's speed as it accelerates or decelerates.

 You work less when driving an automatic transmission car.
 The transmission shifts on its own; you simply select Park, Neutral, Reverse or Drive and the transmission does the rest.
-It matches the engine and road speeds automatically as you step on the gas.
+It matches the engine and road speeds automatically.

 Automakers build automatic gearboxes with a wide range of gears; older models have as few as three while more recently some brands have patented transmissions with 11.
-This allows the engine to generate the best turning force, or torque, within a range of speed.
+This allows the engine to operate at the most appropriate speed as it relates to the vehicle speed, ensuring the best fuel economy.

-Cars with conventional automatic transmissions have gained popularity over manual transmissions in the U.S. Automatic transmissions make learning to drive easier, require less attention when driving, and create less engine wear and tear.
+In recent decades, vehicles with conventional automatic transmissions have gained wide popularity over manual transmissions in the U.S. Automatic transmissions make learning to drive easier, require less attention when driving, and create less engine wear and tear.

 How a CVT Works

 Unlike conventional automatic transmissions, continuously variable transmissions don't have any gears.
 A CVT uses two cone-shaped pulleys.
-One pulley is connected to the engine and the other is connected to the rest of the transmission -- it delivers power to the wheels.
+One pulley is connected to the engine and the other is connected to the rest of the transmissions.
 A steel or composite belt connects the two pulleys.

 The pulleys change widths depending on how much power the wheels need from the engine.
 As one pulley gets larger, the other gets smaller.
 This design enables a CVT-powered car to accelerate with strength and smoothness.